anshulkch/hangoutsbot/README.md

 On 2015-06-20, this fork was detached and made standalone on GitHub

 On 2015-07-03, the fork was made into a Github Organisation

+This bot has been modified to suit [anshukch's](https://github.com/anshulkch) needs